Legal aid in proceedings in France

 You must complete, download and print the cerfa form n°16146:

-Once completed, your application accompanied by the required supporting documents must be sent to the legal aid office of the National Court of Asylum.
+Once completed, your application with the required supporting documents must be forwarded to the French national asylum court's legal aid office.

 What documents should be attached to the legal aid application?